RayyanWaseem1/MRJD-and-Hawkes-for-Pairs-Trading/README.md

 This observation suggests that the Hawkes framewor, while valuable for risk management and volatility forecasting, may not be the appropriate tool for generating trading signals.
 A more promising approach might combine the Hawkes intensity modeling with directional forecasts based on other signals, using the Hawkes output for position sizing and risk management rather than entry timing.

 ## The Over-Filtering Problem
 My implementation of regime-based filtering demonstrates a classic trade-off in systematic trading: filters that successfully avoid bad trades often also eliminate good trades.
-The λ decay requirement, that intensity must have fallen from 15% from its recent peak before entry, was motivated by the intuition that we should avoid entering positions during active volatility cascacdes.
+The $\lambda$ decay requirement, that intensity must have fallen from 15% from its recent peak before entry, was motivated by the intuition that we should avoid entering positions during active volatility cascacdes.
 In practice, this filter blocked the majority of trading opportunities, with blocking rates exceeding 80% for most pairs.

 The problem is particularly apparent for low-jump frequency pairs.
 When jumps are rare, the intensity process spends most of its time at or near the baseline level with minimal variation.
-In this regime, the λ decay condition became almost impossible to satisfy, as there was no meaningful "peak" from which to decay.
+In this regime, the $\lambda$ decay condition became almost impossible to satisfy, as there was no meaningful "peak" from which to decay.
 The GDX/GLD case is illustrative: with only 27 jumps over 1,961 trading days (1.4% frequency), the intensity distribution is essentially degenerate, and the Hawkes model provides no useful information beyond what a simple Poission assumption would have yielded.

 This finding led me to implement adaptive filtering, wherein Hawkes-based constraints are relaxed for pairs with jump frequencies below 5% or degenerate intensity distributions.
 While this adjustment allowed trades to be generated, it effectively concedes that the Hawkes framework was inapplicable for these pairs, reducing the strategy to a simple z-score mean reversion approach.